Malin Head: Wartime use

 A military watchtower was built on Altnadarrow in 1805, during the Napoleonic Wars.
 Around 1902, a signal station used by the Marconi Company was built close to the old Napoleonic watchtower.
 Both of these buildings still stand.

 During The Emergency (World War II), the Government of Ireland allowed the British Government to site two radio direction finders on Malin Head.
 This top-secret operation was mentioned in The Cranborne Report.
 The RDF equipment was used by Allied naval and air forces to monitor U-boat and aerial activity in the North Atlantic.
 A detailed history of radio at Malin Head, Marconi Wireless Radio Station: Malin Head from 1902 was published in 2014.

 To the north of Altnadarrow and just before Dúnalderagh, a ground marker reading '80 EIRE' can be seen in large letters that were formed from placing stones together to form the letters.
 This was to signify to overflying planes that they were crossing Irish territory and that Ireland was neutral.

-Ornithology
+Wildlife

-Malin Head is an ideal vantage point from which to view the autumnal movements of seabirds such as gannets, shearwaters, skuas, auks and others, on their southward migration flights.
-Rarities have included Black-browed Albatross, Feas Petrel and many other rare seabirds have been recorded here.
-This is also a good vantage point for viewing Basking sharks and the resident pod of Bottle-nosed Dolphins.
+Malin Head is used as a place to watch seabirds such as gannets, shearwaters, skuas, auks and others, during the autumn, on their southward migration flights.
+Black-browed albatross, feas petrel and other rare seabirds have been recorded here.
+The site is also used to watch for basking sharks and the resident pod of bottle-nosed dolphins.